Awaitingprof/Loan-Approval-Prediction/README.md

 This project tackles a common real-world financial classification problem:
 **Will an individual’s loan application be approved based on demographic and financial attributes?**

-By applying logistic regression, I focus mainly on identifying the factors most influencing loan approval decisions and evaluating the model’s predictive performance.
+By applying logistic regression, I focus on identifying the factors most influencing loan approval decisions and evaluating the model’s predictive performance.

 ## Dataset
 The dataset contains demographic, socio-economic, and financial details of loan applicants.